What are the differences between SKIDS and Solar Surveillance Trailers from WCCTV?

 SKIDs can still compete against the larger array, offering battery backups and generator connectivity to cover those working days and allowing power autonomy to be utilized out of hours and weekends alone.

-But the disadvantages that come with SKIDs when it comes to power autonomy and off-grid applications in this environmentally friendly world are not as advanced technology as they should be with:
+But the disadvantages that come with SKIDs is that when it comes to power autonomy and off-grid applications in this environmentally friendly world are not as advanced as they should be:

 Winner: In summary, the larger solar array offered on the WCCTV Trailer for surveillance offers increased energy generation, enhanced system performance, extended operating hours, support for additional equipment, flexibility, and scalability.